Broderick-Westrope/broderick-westrope/README.md

 <!-- (Here, you can talk about your current projects or what you're focusing on at the moment.) -->
 🔭 I’m currently working on ...
 </br>

-🌱 I’m currently learning ...
+Eventurely, a [Flutter mobile app]([url](https://github.com/Broderick-Westrope/eventurely_flutter)) for personal event management.
+I am also creating a corresponding [Go API]([url](https://github.com/Broderick-Westrope/eventurely)) using [Connect RPC]([url](https://connectrpc.com/))!

 <!-- (Share what you're learning right now, whether it's a new programming language, a framework, or any other skill.) -->

-👯 I’m looking to collaborate on ...
+🌱 I’m currently learning Flutter, Riverpod, Connect RPC, and more whilst creating [Eventurely]([url](https://github.com/Broderick-Westrope/eventurely_flutter)).

 <!-- (Mention any type of projects or ideas you're interested in collaborating on.) -->

-🤔 I’m looking for help with ...
+👯 I’m looking to collaborate on anything and everything!
+A few of my favourite focus points are:
+- Projects focused on creating developer tools that improve productivity & code quality.
+- Contributions to open-source projects that are making a difference in the tech community, especially those related to DevOps tools.
+- Educational content creation, such as tutorials or blog posts, to share knowledge on C#, Go, cloud technologies, etc.
+Feel free to reach out with any ideas!

 <!-- (If there's something specific you're struggling with, this is a good place to ask for help.) -->

-💬 Ask me about ...
+🤔 I’m looking for help with best practices for managing state & project structure/architecture in large-scale Flutter applications to ensure performance and maintainability.
+Specifically utilising Riverpod & gRPC clients in a scaleable manner.

 <!-- (This can include your expert areas or anything else you're open to discussing.) -->
+💬 Ask me about something you think I can help with.
+Here are some ideas:
+- Transitioning from monolithic architectures to microservices (or the opposite): strategies, challenges, and lessons learned.
+- Tips for effective remote collaboration within development teams, especially in a distributed, global setup.
+- My experience with platform/DevOps and how I balance it with software engineering roles.

 ## 🛠 Skills
 As a consultant, I get exposure to a broad range of tools.
 Here are a few of my favourites so far: